18 April 2025

 Considering this psalm was so obviously getting fulfilled by Jesus’s death, taunting him with it just showed how far the Judean leaders’ unbelief went.
 They really didn’t think the psalm applied to Jesus any.
 It absolutely did.

-That is why, round the ninth hour after sunrise (roughly 2:30 PM) Jesus shouted out the first line of that psalm: Elo’í Elo’í, lamá azavtáni/“My God my God, for what reason do you abandon me?”
+This is why, round the ninth hour after sunrise (roughly 2:30 PM) Jesus shouted out the first line of that psalm: ElĂ ElĂ, lamá azavettáni?/“My God my God, for what reason do you abandon me?”
 Ps 22.1 I know; it sounds different after the gospels’ authors converted it to Greek characters.

-Problem is, by that point the scribes seem to have left, ’cause nobody understood a word he said.
+Problem is, by this point the scribes seem to have left, ’cause nobody understood a word he said.
 Jesus was quoting the original Hebrew, but only scribes knew Hebrew; the Judeans spoke Aramaic, and the Romans spoke Greek.
-And since Eloí sounded a little like Eliyáhu/“Elijah,” that’s the conclusion they leapt to: He was calling for Elijah.
+Since Elo’Ă sounds a little like Eliyáhu, “Elijah,” that’s the conclusion they leapt to: He must be calling for Elijah.
 So they added that to their mocking.
 “Wait; let’s see whether Elijah rescues him.”

-Seriously.
 Here’s the theory.
-When the lights went out, this was the point when Jesus became the world’s scapegoat: The sins of the entire world were laid on his head, Lv 16.20-22 so that when he died, our sin died too.
-Which is possible; the scapegoat idea is one of many theories about how atonement works.
-But the scriptures never indicate when such a transfer was made.
+When the lights went out, this was the point when Jesus became the world’s scapegoat: The sins of the entire world were placed upon his head, Lv 16.20-22 so that when he died, our sin died with him.
+Which is totally possible, ’cause that’s how the scapegoat ritual was meant to work in Leviticus.
+Thing is, the scriptures never spell out just how Jesus substitutionarily atoned for our sins, nor when the transfer was made.
 The world going dark just feels like a good, dramatic time for such an event to happen.

-Here’s when it goes wonky.
-After the sin-transfer was made to the scapegoat, someone was supposed to turn this goat loose in the wilderness to die.
-But since Jesus was literally nailed to the spot, he could hardly wander off… so the Father removed himself.
-Other Christians insist it’s because the Father finds sin so offensive, he couldn’t bear to watch.
-So he dimmed the lights (as if God can’t see in the dark) and turned his face away from his beloved, but defiled, Son.
+Here’s where the theory goes wonky: After this sin-transfer was made to a scapegoat, someone was supposed to turn this goat loose in the wilderness to die.
+In Jesus’s case, he could hardly wander off; his wrists and ankles were nailed to a cross.
+He could hardly wander off… so these Christians figure the Father must’ve removed himself.
+Others insist the Father removed himself because he finds sin so very offensive.
+He couldn’t bear to watch, so he dimmed the lights (as if God can’t see in the dark) and turned his face away from his beloved, but defiled, Son.

-I could rant on, but I’ll step away from the bad theology and quote what the gospels did say happened when the lights went out.
+I could rant on, but let’s step away from the really bad theology, and quote what the gospels did say happened when the lights went out.

 Mark 15.33-39 KWL

-darkness came over all the land till the ninth hour.
+darkness comes over all the land till the ninth hour [3PM].

 saying, “Let’s see if Elijah comes to take him.”